Skip to main content

 • Document what has happened in writing.

 • Report the situation to your program resident director or in-country contact.
-If you are uncomfortable discussing the situation with your resident director or host, contact your education abroad coordinator or the international risk manager.
+If you are uncomfortable discussing the situation with your resident director or host, contact your study abroad coordinator or the international risk manager.

 • Inquire if you feel safe right now.
 If not, measures can be taken for your continued safety.